 Located along the back of your leg and responsible for flexing at the knee, the hamstrings are one of the largest and most important muscle groups that keep you moving.
 However, since hamstrings are engaged during almost all locomotive movement, they can easily take on large stresses and loads during change of direction movements.

 Luckily, hamstrings are very receptive to percussive therapy.
 Not only does percussion help ease the pain of sore hamstrings, but it can speed recovery of microtears and loosen tension caused by overuse.
 For treatment, we recommend focusing on each muscle in your hamstrings separately rather than as a complete muscle group.
 After locating the muscle, apply the Power Massager for 1-2 minutes along each muscle.
 Focus on treating the muscle as a whole, then reapply more treatment to tender areas with a trigger point metal tip.

 Image Source: Beverly Childress Creative

 While your foot is probably the easiest location on your body to massage, it is also the location that needs the most caution.
-Because your feet have many small bones in them, it’s extremely important to apply massage techniques correctly and carefully.
+The feet have small bones in them and it’s extremely important to apply massage techniques correctly and carefully.

-For this reason, we recommend keeping massage on your feed to your arches.
-Be sure to turn on the All New with the one-touch trigger before applying to your skin.
-While sitting, move the All New in crescent motions on your arches slowly and without applying too much pressure.
-For a more focused massage, try switching out for a metal tip, being careful to avoid hitting the bones in your foot.
+For this reason, we recommend directing massage to the arches of the feet.
+Be sure to turn on the Power Massager before applying to your skin.
+While seated, slowly work in crescent motions on the arches of the feet.
+For a more intense massage, try switching out for a metal tip, being mindful of pressure and placement to avoid the bones in your feet.